 Hotel Glacier without its glacier

 Since the mid 1930s there have been several significant waves of glacier retreat.
-The 1960s saw a short time of glacier growth, but since 1998 the melting has reached a dramatic level and pace.
-With the missing ice, the newly exposed rock has become very unstable.
-The Hörnli on the Eiger opposite the Bäregg was the site of a large rock fall in 2006, when 2 million cubic meters of rock fell on the glacier, creating a 250,000 m³ lake.
+The 1960s saw a brief spurt of glacier growth, but since 1998 the melting has reached an unprecedented level and speed.
+As the ice melts, the newly exposed rock has become very unstable.
+The Hörnli on the Eiger opposite the Bäregg was the site of a large landslide in 2006, when 2 million cubic meters of rock fell on the glacier, creating a 250,000 m³ lake.
 Since then, the glacier has retreated every summer.

-In 2017 the new owners Justine and Jan Pyott start to shape the Hotel & Restaurant Glacier ready for the 21st century.
+In 2017 the new owners Justine and Jan Pyott start to shape the Hotel & Restaurant Glacier , with a unique vision to bring it into the 21st century.

-In 2017, renovation work started on the South and West sides of the building, where a new extension was added.
-The entrance was moved to West with a new lounge and restaurant.
-The restaurant was moved one level down from its original location, and a spa, wine cellar, elevator and nine new rooms are added to the hotel.
+In 2017, renovation work started on the south and west side of the building, where a new extension was added.
+The entrance was moved to the west side, with a new lounge and restaurant.
+The restaurant was moved down a level from its original location, and a spa, wine cellar, elevator and nine new rooms were added to the hotel.

-With these changes, the Hotel Glacier became a 4-star boutique hotel offering 28 rooms of modern design making an homage to the ice workers, the history and tourists of the Unterergletscher of Grindelwald.
+With these all-important changes, Hotel Glacier became a 4-star boutique hotel offering 28 rooms decorated in modern design that pay homage to Grindelwald’s ice workers, history and tourism heritage.